oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 [JuChrom.jl](https://github.com/oniehuis/JuChrom.jl) at this stage.
 To plot the inferred mapping function, we will further load the [CairoMakie.jl](https://github.com/MakieOrg/Makie.jl/tree/master/CairoMakie) package from the [Makie](https://docs.makie.org) visualization ecosystem.
-If you haven't installed it yet, you may need to do so.
+If you haven't installed them yet, you may need to do so.

 ```@example 1